-You can see amazing places, including temples, bridges, streets, gardens, shrines, and other culturally rich spots, along the two tram lines of the Randen.
+You can see a variety of amazing places, including temples, bridges, streets, gardens, shrines, and other culturally rich spots, along the two tram lines of the Randen.
 This retro-looking tram is run by Kyoto-based major rail transport firm Kyoto Keifuku Electric Railroad.

 Both Shijo-Omiya and Sai Stations give you access to some amazing shopping centers, bars, hotels, and many more.

 The Randen-Tenjingawa Station allows you to get to Toei Kyoto Studio Park, a prominent filming location where you can find people dressed up in traditional and historical costumes.
-If you are lucky, you can even meet famous TV and movie personalities at the park!
+If you are lucky, you can even see famous TV and movie personalities filming on location at the park!

 You can visit the amazing autumn gardens of Rokuoin Temple, which can be easily reached from the Rokuoin Station of the Arashiyama Line.

 You can also explore the historical Arashiyama region by getting off at Arashiyama Station.
 The ever-popular Bamboo Grove, Tenryu-ji, and many other notable attractions can be found here.

 If you are using the Kitano Line, which you can get to by transferring at the Katabiranotsuji Station of the Arashiyama Line, you can visit several amazing UNESCO World Heritage Sites such as Ninna-ji Temple and Ryoanji Temple via the Omuro-Ninnaji and Ryoanji Stations, respectively.